 - There is a Security risk assessment and all actions have been implemented. - The risk assessment is on an annual basis or when there are changes to the building. - If necessary expert advice is obtained to determine the security risks and precautions required to deal with them. - The intruder alarm is monitored and inspected and records are available - Employee are provided with enough resources, information and training to implement the security procedures. - Ensure that all visitors, contractors and agency employee adhere to the security arrtangements.

 4.8.
 Extended Schools and Lettings

-The Head teacher on behalf of the Governing Body will ensure any Lettings are managed by following Local Authority Guidance.
+Governors and the head teacher will ensure any Lettings are managed following Local Authority Guidance.

 5. GROUNDS

 5.1.
 Vehicles on site and use of private vehicles